Kidnapping of Shiraaz Mohamed

 Shiraaz Mohamed is a South African activist and journalist best known for his kidnap in Syria while volunteering for the non-profit group Gift of the Givers in April 2017.
 He travelled to Syria as a photojournalist in 2017, and was captured by terrorists in Darkoush while attempting to travel towards the Turkish border. in 2019 he escaped from his captors, and he has since returned home and been reunited with his family.

 Capture

 Shiraaz Mohamed was captured by ISIS militants alongside two drivers in Darkoush in April 2017.
 The drivers were almost immediately released, however Mohamed was kept to be utilised as a bargaining chip.
 These militants released a proof of life video in 2019 to assert their demands.
-They were extensive; a sum of 1.5 million USD was touted for his release (25490100.00 RAND).
+They were extensive; a sum of US$1.5 million was touted for his release (25490100.00 RAND).
 The group was unable to procure any of this money.
 Mohamed managed to escape in December 2019, and provided an account of this experience in 2020.